-The Fujifilm X-E1 boasts a quick start time of 0.5 sec., shutter time lag of approx. 0.05-sec and an autofocus time of 0.1 sec.
-Continuous Shooting is at a fast 6fps at full resolution.
+The Fujifilm X-T10 boasts a quick start time of 0.5 sec. (when in sleep mode) and a shutter time lag of approx. 0.05-sec.
+Continuous Shooting is a fast 8fps at full resolution.

 The X-T10 also offers the Film Simulation Mode popularized in its compact digital cameras to simulate the color and tonal qualities of its acclaimed film brands.
 You can also shoot double exposure, Panorama and a number of filter effects are also available.

 Other practical features include built-in Wi-Fi (with remote control), One-touch Movie Recording button, 7 customizable Fn buttons and a Quick Menu button.
 A number of bracketing functions are also available.
 Interval timer shooting for Time Lapse photography is possible.

 The Fujifilm X-T10 is stylishly beautiful in its retro looks.
 It is also fast and delivers superb image quality, especially at high ISOs in low light.

 Search for more FUJIFILM X-T10:

 Don't see the right camera advertised?
 Click thru to PriceGrabber and search for it there -or- enter the name in the search bar below and click FIND IT.
 Thank you for your support!

 |>> Reviews Matrix (All the best reviews on one convenient page.)|

 |2015-05-18||Fujifilm X-T10||Press Release|